 Many people try to find a solution to relieve separation anxiety, thinking about avoiding material damage caused by a dog or the barking that could bother the neighbors.
 But beyond this, we have to believe that the primary beneficiary will be the dog itself.
 Separation anxiety is a source of suffering for dogs, and it is our duty, as a human being who watches over their well-being, to do everything in our power to help them get better.

 Use these five tips for crating dogs with separation anxiety.

 Tire the dog out

 As we recommended in this other article, before trying any different technique, the first step will be to make sure you “tire” the dog before leaving him alone.
-And to tire, a dog does not only consist of running it or throwing the ball for hours.
-To be in optimal condition, a dog needs both physical and mental fatigue.
-You need to spend energy running, walking and playing, but you also need to sniff, investigate your surroundings, and develop social relationships.
+And to tire, a dog does not only consist of running or throwing the ball for hours.
+A dog needs both physical and mental fatigue to be in optimal condition.
+You need to spend energy running, walking, and playing, but you also need to sniff, investigate your surroundings, and develop social relationships.

 Give the dog a special toy when you leave

 Kong no longer needs a cover letter.
 Initially, it is a toy brand, but they became famous for a specific product: the toy refillable with goodies.
 Beyond the toy itself, which allows the dog to be entertained for a long time, disconnecting his brain from the primary source of anxiety (thinking “I have been left alone”), the trick is to give it only at the time of leaving.
 In this way, you will end up associating this with positive reinforcement.